 1. Aloe Vera

-Aloe Vera is an extremely useful plant.
+Aloe Vera is one of the small indoor plants.
+It is an extremely useful plant.
 Studies show it can help to reduce the symptoms of a wide variety of skin ailments, including sunburn, dry skin scratches, and mosquito bites.

-Spider plants filter out chemicals and certain fumes from the air.
+Spider plants filter out chemicals and certain fumes from the air which is why it is popular among dorm room plants.
 They also make an interesting display, with long white and green fronds that spray out from the center of the plant.

 Something similar that you would want when at your student desk.
 And if you still need more back-up for the assignments, your personal research paper writer from EduBirdie can do the job.